Driver Evaluation and Training

 Driver Rehabilitation services are cash-based, fee for service.
 Payment is expected that the time of service and payment can be made in the form of cash or credit card.
 Fees are $220 for the clinical portion and $130 for the behind the wheel evaluation.
 If recommended, additional training is available at $70 per hour.
 Outside funding such as Vocational Rehabilitation and Workers' Compensation will be accepted with prior authorization.

-- Program Questions:
+- Program Questions and Scheduling:

 - CHI Health Immanuel Campus, 6901 N 72nd St.